Hinges for Your Sheet Metal Enclosures

 because then when you open the lid, the hinge comes in contact with itself.

 And we have much more information on the hinges that we stock on our website.
-That’s it for this week’s Tech Tip.
+That’s it for this week’s Tech Tip. this has been a tech tip about hinges for your sheet metal enclosures.
 Thanks for watching and be sure to tune in next week for another Tech Tip video.